openbaton/docs/docs/vnf-dependencies.md

 ## Inter-VNF dependencies - practical example (Generic VNFM)

-For a more detailed example of usage of inter-VNF dependencies, you can read the following [tutorial][vnf-dependencies-generic].
+For a more detailed example of the usage of inter-VNF dependencies you can read the following [tutorial][vnf-dependencies-generic].

 [network-service-dependency]:images/network-service-dependency.png
 [vnf-dependencies-generic]:vnf-dependencies-generic
+[vnfm-generic]:vnfm-generic
+[vnf-parameters]:vnf-parameters
+[vnfm-how-to]:vnfm-how-to-write

 <!---
 Script for open external links in a new tab